 Rhode Island, 1990.
 Zack Connors is arrested by police in the course of which he demonstrates psychokinetic powers.
 Zack is placed into the custody of Dr Michael Slovak who runs the Slovak Institute for Psychokinetics where he is injected with a drug that inhibits his powers.
 Slovak reveals that he has Zack’s friend Rachel Meadows, a fellow psychokinetic, at the institute and will let Zack see her if he cooperates with experiments.
 However, Slovak is draining Rachel’s spinal fluids and injecting them into himself in order to gain psychic powers.
 As the wait to see Rachel drags out for months, Zack becomes increasingly frustrated.
 Having built a resistance against the drug, he unleashes his powers, frees Rachel and breaks out of the institute.
 They go on the run, pursued by Slovak’s security forces.
 However, Slovak has injected dangerous amounts of the spinal fluids and transformed into a powerful psychic.

 The Mind’s Eye was the second film from Rhode Island native Joe Begos who was 28 years old at the time.
-Begos had previously made the alien abduction film Almost Human (2013) and went on to make the impressively deranged drug trip horror film Bliss (2019) and VFW (2019) with the intriguing premise of war veterans fighting off mutants.
+Begos had previously made the alien abduction film Almost Human (2013) and went on to make the impressively deranged drug trip horror film Bliss (2019), VFW (2019) with war veterans fighting off crazed drug addicts and Christmas Bloody Christmas (2022).

 Begos has construed The Mind’s Eye as a homage to David Cronenberg’s Scanners (1981) and the series of cheap sequels that it spawned – Scanners II: The New Order (1991), Scanners III: The Takeover (1992), Scanner Cop (1994) and Scanner Cop II: Volkin’s Revenge (1995).
 (The film also homages 80s genre cinema with a score that brings back memories of John Carpenter’s synthesizer work).
 Unfortunately, Begos is operating on a budget that is even cheaper than any of the Scanners sequels were.
 The so-called psychokinetic institute is no more than an ordinary suburban house, for instance.